mityasky/mimic/README.md

 5. UX and Accessibility: Offline mode support (PWA), human and face detection in video streams, lighting control for accurate neural network operation, and adaptability to mobile devices.

+You can share accumulated data in your training history, which will be used for scientific research.
+All data is sent anonymously and does not contain sensitive personal information of childrens.
+If you have accumulated more than 10 sessions of at least 10 minutes, please send them to the developer as feedback.
+Your data will be included in the group statistics and will also allow us to evaluate the effectiveness of training on the platform.

 To start Unit and Integration tests:

 npm install (in the project folder)